18 Endowed Chairs

 Pedro Cabrales

-Alan M. Schneider Endowed Chair in Jacobs School of Engineering
+Alan M. Schneider Endowed Chair in the Jacobs School of Engineering

 Adam Engler

-Kenneth Bowles Endowed Chair in Jacobs School of Engineering
+Kenneth Bowles Endowed Chair in the Jacobs School of Engineering

 Engler’s research aims to understand the cellular behavior of cardiovascular diseases, cancer and aging.
 His lab develops microfabricated technologies and biomaterials to study how cell behavior is directed by the extracellular matrix (ECM), a 3D fibrillar scaffold to which cells adhere.
 Engler’s lab has shown that ECM mechanics can regulate the differentiation of stem cells into specific adult cell types, cause heart cells to contract better/worse with age, and cause cells to transform into cancer and metastasize.
 He is also an advocate for early access to hands-on research opportunities, and has hosted an NSF Research Experience for Undergraduates (REU) program in bioengineering at UC San Diego for many years.